Govt working on comprehensive national tourism policy: G Kishan Reddy | Business

 - India

-Union Tourism and Culture Minister G Kishan Reddy on Sunday said that the government is working towards a comprehensive national tourism policy to give an impetus to the tourism industry.
+Union tourism and culture minister G Kishan Reddy on Sunday said that the government is working towards a comprehensive national tourism policy to give an impetus to the industry.

-During the day, as many as eight memorandum of understanding (MoUs) were signed between Mumbai Port Trust, Inland Waterways Authority of India (IWAI) and various cruise services operators in the presence of Union Minister for Ports, Shipping and Waterways, Sarbananda Sonowal and Reddy.
+During the day, as many as eight Memorandum of Understanding (MoUs) were signed between Mumbai Port Trust, Inland Waterways Authority of India (IWAI) and various cruise services operators in the presence of Union minister for ports, shipping and waterways Sarbananda Sonowal as well as Reddy.

 The domestic river cruise industry is at a nascent stage with an initial focus on NW 1 (Ganga) and NW 2 (Brahmaputra) servicing around 13,000 passenger movements in 2019, across 100 cruise trips, accounting for around 1 per cent of the global river cruise market.